Tree of the month: Spruce13 Dec

-This month we take a look at the Norway spruce, used as the original Christmas tree back when the tradition first began in Britain.
-We’ve been clearing up its short, bright-green pointed needles from our floors since the Victorian times, but as a nation we now cut down 6 million of them for our homes every year.
+This month we look at the Norway spruce, used as the original Christmas tree in Britain tree when the tradition first began.
+We’ve been clearing up its bright-green needles from our floors since the Victorian times, but as a nation we now cut down 6 million of them for our homes every year.
 We explore how these special little trees can still be a part of our festive traditions while making the custom a little less wasteful…

 These days there are a whole range of Christmas trees to choose from, from Douglas firs with their long-lasting needles and powerful fragrance to Scotch pines with their strong branches and brilliant green shade.
 But for years, the Norway spruce was the one true Christmas tree.